dfns/dfns-api-docs/api-docs/public-keys/CreatePublicKey.md

 *   Group size for the number of key shares
 *   Group threshold for the minimum number of key shares required to execute the MPC/TSS ceremony

-## Notes

-Some keys do not exist on the blockchain until transactions are actually sent.
-In those cases, trying to get the balance right after creation might result in the `404: Address not found on blockchain` error.

 ### Input Body Parameters